Agriculture

 Different Types of Roses Found in India

-Rose is one of the widely cultivated flowers in India, and it is available in different varieties.
+Rose is widely cultivated in India and available in various varieties.
 Each variety has a unique, attractive aroma and elegant petals.
-The popular varieties of rose in India are hybrid tea rose, grandiflora rose, floribunda rose, etc. Karnataka is the largest producer of rose in India, followed by West Bengal and Uttar Pradesh.
+The popular varieties of roses in India include hybrid tea roses, grandiflora roses, floribunda roses, etc. Karnataka is the largest producer of rose in India, followed by West Bengal and Uttar Pradesh.

 Table of Contents